OSummers/operations_portfolio/README.md

   <summary>2) Daily sales reporting and data entry to the sales teams across EMEA departments of 200+ internal stakeholders, overseeing E & B Stock list </summary>
 <br>

-Able to manage own workload effectively.
-For example, at Fender, I’d provide weekly reports to commercial and operations teams across EMEA departments, such as open order fills and B stock lists of our products, resulting in meeting our 1,000+ weekly orders for dealers and direct consumers.
+Able to manage own workload effectively and meet deadlines.
+For example, at Fender, I’d provide weekly reports to commercial and operations teams across EMEA departments that are time sensitive, such as open order fills and B stock lists including full range of our products, resulting in meeting our 1,000+ weekly orders for dealers and direct consumers.
+This is critical to ensure internal stakeholders and clients have the necessary product info to predict purchases and stock management.

 __________________________________________________
 <h4 align="center">B stock list to boost revenue to global partners to 45+ countries across Europe, Middle East and Africa</h4>